-Pull the belt out from the retractor far enough to insert the latch plate into the receptacle (buckle for rear seats), until a distinct snapping sound is heard.
+Pull the belt out from the retractor far enough to insert the latch plate into the buckle until a distinct snapping sound is heard.
 The belt should not be twisted or turned.
-To unfasten, depress red push-button in receptacle (buckle) and let the belts rewind into their retractors.

 Note: The lap belt should sit low and tight under abdomen.